appohfaiths/100DaysChallenge/RESOURCES.md

 # Resources
 Helpful resources for your learning journey can be found here.
-More will be added soon.
+More resources will be added soon.

 ## UI/UX Design